The Carriage Houses:

 (Note: that the sales recorded come from the town of Greenburgh and the HGMLS.)

-Phase II of Hudson Harbor – The Lookout I Building
+Phases II & III of Hudson Harbor – The Lookout Buildings:

-The Lookout Building (pictured above) though sleek and modern features wonderful stonework that like the Stonehouse gives a bow to nearby Stone Barns.
-The stonework is nothing short of amazing.
-Each unit has outdoor space and the building is oriented such that each unit has a slice of a river view.
-Full views of the river have been sold out and these units are priced at a premium.
-I have been encouraging buyers to seriously consider the wonderful partial views as the price is far more affordable.
+Though sleek and modern with its use of glass, the wonderful stonework gives these buildings a unique character and is also reminiscent of the nearby Stone Barns.
+Each unit has outdoor space and the building is oriented such that every unit has a slice of a river view.
+Full river views, sold for a high premium in the initial sales.
+I have encouraged buyers to seriously consider the wonderful partial views as the price is far more affordable.
 All you have to do is walk a few feet to see spectacular views of the Hudson.

 Meanwhile – Exciting news!
 Ground has broken on Phase III of Hudson Harbor and there is a model open.
 The building continues unabated and the vision for the Carriage Houses is coming to life.

 The Carriage houses are a grouping of 27 town homes that take their theme and influence from the rich variety of carriage houses located at historic landmarks throughout the Hudson Valley region.
 They range in size from roughly 2200-2700 sf and are being crafted from local materials.
 Even though this phase is not directly on the river, the surrounding courtyard provides wonderful landscaping and the river is just steps from your door.
 As of this writing, a model is open, but the units are not quite open for sale.
 They are smaller than the townhouses from Phase I, but offer wonderful amenities and have a nice warm feel.
 Below are two slide shows from the Carriage houses.